Impact

 • And throughout Western Canada, Doukhobor Societies have been enabled to hold regular prayer services with help from the CCUB Trust Fund.
 One society wrote, “we sincerely appreciate the funding received.
 This allows us to lower our annual fees, which especially benefits our senior members.”

-For the latest on projects funded and work accomplished with support from the CCUB Trust Fund, please see our 2022-2023 Annual Report, below [and the 2023-24 Annual Report, expected soon].
+For the latest on projects funded and work accomplished with support from the CCUB Trust Fund, please see our latest Annual Report, below.